jdprichards/jdprichards/VideoPages/CollisionDetection.md

 <br><br>
 With the boundarys of the box are ${\color{red}X_{\text{Min}}}$, ${\color{red}X_{\text{Max}}}$, ${\color{red}Y_{\text{Min}}}$, ${\color{red}Y_{\text{Max}}}$ ,${\color{red}Z_{\text{Min}}}$  ,${\color{red}Z_{\text{Max}}}$

-The next step is to expand the boundary of the box by the radius of the sphere by <b>adding to the max boundary</b> and <b>taking from the min boundary</b>, and turn the sphere into a point (looking like the equation for the point to box collision)
+The next step is to expand the boundary of the box by the radius of the sphere by <b style="color:slateblue">adding to the max boundary</b> and <b style="color:slateblue">taking from the min boundary</b>, and turn the sphere into a point (looking like the equation for the point to box collision)

 $$\color{red}X_{\text{box}} \color{white} +(\color{red} X_{\text{max}}\color{white} + \color{green} R\color{white}) \le \color{green}P_{\text{x}} \color{white}\le \color{red}X_{\text{box}} \color{white}+ (\color{red}X_{\text{min}}\color{white} - \color{green} R\color{white}) $$
 $$\text{ AND }$$